How to Professionally Ask For an Update at Work: Tips + Examples

 Best, John.”

-Since you spend a large part of your working days with your colleagues, you will, in most cases, use more friendly and less formal ways of communicating with them.
+Since you spend most of your working time with your colleagues, you will use a more friendly, direct, and less formal tone when addressing them.

-Here are some examples of requesting an update from colleagues
+Here are some examples of requesting an update from teammates.

 “Laura, I need your help.
 Please give me your notes from the last meeting, I forgot mine in the car.”